StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 Performance Improvement process
 ===============================

-**NOTE:** Use the most unique fields as `fast_pattern`.
+To validate the performance of a rule, it needs to be run and evaluated over relevant and non relevant pcaps so the impact of the rule can be seen on all types of traffic.
+To do so you need to run the rule through both types of pcaps while having the `rule-profiling` enabled.

-Steps for performance improvements involve running Suricata through relevant and non relevant pcaps while having the `rule-profiling` enabled.
+The signature needs to be complete (See steps in :ref:`Signature writing process <write-signature>`) before you can test its performance.

-The recommended process is:
+#.
+Verify the rule syntax with Suricata Language Server or run Suricata with `--engine-analysis`

- 1 - Run Suricata with `--engine analysis`.
-Example: `suricata -S my.rules --engine-analisys -l /va/log/suricata/`.
-Check the results and recommendations or warning in `/var/log/suricata/rules_analysis.txt`
+#.
+Use a pcap with relevant traffic

- 2 - Write variations of the rule.
+   - Run the pcap and the rules with suricata that has rules profiling enabled.
+A relevant section in the suricata `suricata.yaml` config can be used to adjust sorting or to enable text and JSON outputs
- 3 - Use a pcap with relevant traffic
+   - Review the results in `rule_perf.log` and make further adjustments as needed.
+See :ref:`Profile information <profiling-info>` for details

- 4 - Run the pcap and the rules with suricata that has rules profiling enabled.
-A relevant section in the suricata `suricata.yaml` config can be used to adjust sorting or to enable text and JSON outputs.
-Review the results in `/var/log/suricata/rule_perf.log` and make further adjustments as needed.
-Repeat that step a few times if needed.
+#.
+Use a pcap with non relevant traffic.

- 5 - Use a pcap with non relevant traffic.
+   - Run with rules profiling
- 6 - Run with rules profiling, review the results.
+   - Review the results

- 7 - Putting it all together: The winner rule is the one with lowest perf hit on the relevant traffic and ideally not appearing (aka not being evaluated at all) in the non relevant traffic pcap run.
+The winner rule is the one with lowest perf hit on the relevant traffic and ideally not appearing (aka not being evaluated at all) in the non relevant traffic pcap run.